RachelLeeReynolds85/project1/README.md

 6. STEPHEN - Find a list of endagered / threatened / least concern birds & try to merge with a group of sightings

-7. MARIA - Migratory patterns -- pick one species, find sightings throughout the year -- plot counts in different regions (seasonally?)
+7. MARIA - Migratory patterns -- pick one species, find sightings throughout the year -- plot counts in different regions (seasonally?) -- maybe pick a specific region and determine the earliest/latest date that a particular migratory species arrives/departs the area?

+---Ed's Crazy Ideas---

+8. RACHEL(?) - monk parakeet now vs then

+9. Migration vs light pollution dataset? (darksky/darkskies)

 ----------------------